ember-redux/ember-redux/ddau.md

 The end result is the same as anything you've done in ember previously but you no doubt noticed that the model hook is now a function we pass into the `route` function from ember-redux.
 This pattern isn't a hard requirement so if you prefer [idiomatic][] ember you can always inject the redux service and use dispatch directly.

-When the ajax request has resolved we dispatch and action to the redux store with the type of `DESERIALIZE_USERS` and we send along the http response so we can deserialize it and return the data as the new state of our application.
+When the ajax request has resolved we dispatch an action to the redux store with a type of `DESERIALIZE_USERS` and the http response.
+We later deserialize that response and return the data as part of the next state of our application using the reducer function (shown below).

 ```js
 //app/reducers/users.js